Shinjuku Station: Cultural references

 The station and other parts of the Toei Ōedo Line are referenced in the Digimon Adventure franchise.
 Contemporary British painter Carl Randall (who spent ten years living in Tokyo as an artist) depicted the station area in his large oil painting Shinjuku, exhibited at the National Portrait Gallery in London in 2013.

+Shinjuku also served as the backdrop to the finale of the manga/anime Jujutsu Kaisen from Chapters 223-267, in the “Inhuman Makyo Shinjuku Showdown”.